Description

 Using this definition on our asset we see for example:

-• The average days below previous high over 5 years of iShares Cybersecurity and Tech ETF is days, which is lower, thus better compared to the benchmark SPY (65 days) in the same period.
+• Looking at the average time in days below previous high water mark of 157 days in the last 5 years of iShares Cybersecurity and Tech ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (121 days)

-• During the last 3 years, the average time in days below previous high water mark is 99 days, which is higher, thus worse than the value of 80 days from the benchmark.
+• During the last 3 years, the average days below previous high is 44 days, which is higher, thus worse than the value of 21 days from the benchmark.

 Performance (YTD)